pyqtconsole/pyqtconsole/README.rst

 Other features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Commands entered in the console that start with a '!' will be executed as shell commands.
+Optionally, commands entered in the console that start with a special character (e.g., '!') will be executed as shell commands.
 The output of the command will be printed in the console.
-This is a simple way to interact with the system without leaving the console.
-For example, on a Linux or macOS system, entering ``!ls -l`` will list the files in the current directory.
+This feature is disabled by default, but is enabled by setting the `shell_cmd_prefix` parameter when creating the console.
+For example, on a Linux or macOS system, setting `shell_cmd_prefix='!'` and entering `!ls -l` will list the files in the current directory.

 Credits
 ~~~~~~~